jgomer2001/testing/README.md

 ### "Hidden" properties
 These are extra properties that can be set in the JSON file to tweak certain behaviors.
 Mostly useful in development and testing scenarios:
-* *"gluu_version"*: This will obviate the need for inspecting oxauth.war to find out the version being used.
+* *"gluu_version"*: This will obviate the need for inspecting `oxauth.war` to find out the version being used.
 Value is provided as string.

 ## OXD Registration

 If *"oxd-id"* is null, empty or non-existing, cred-manager will try to execute the "register site" step with the oxd server whose host and port is already provided in *"oxd_config"*.
 Once an oxdId is grabbed, the app. will update the config file so that it contains this value.

-For registration, the following are also passed: authz_redirect_uri, post_logout_uri.
+For registration, the following are also passed: *authz_redirect_uri*, *post_logout_uri*.
 All other parameters will be the defaults used by oxd.

 ## Logging

-Log4j2 framework is used and configure via a file named log4j2.xml located at `/WEB-INF/classes`.
-It uses the system property *log.base* (found in the start.ini file of the corresponding jetty base of this app) to determine where to write logs.
+Log4j2 framework is used and configure via a file named `log4j2.xml` located at `/WEB-INF/classes`.
+It uses the system property *log.base* (found in the `start.ini` file of the corresponding jetty base of this app) to determine where to write logs.